Hacker0x01/docs.hackerone.com/docs/programs/report-actions.md

 ![report-action-5](./images/report-action-5.png)

-### Assign Report
+### Assign a Report
-You can assign reports to individual members in your program or to groups to evaluate and take action on the report.
+You can assign reports to individual members or groups in your program to evaluate and take action on a report.

 To assign a report:
 1) Go to the bottom of the report above the comment box.